saleor/saleor/docs/guides/taxes.rst

    If selected, prices displayed for customers in storefront will be gross.
 Taxes will be properly calculated at checkout.
 Changing this setting has no effect on displaying orders placed in the past.

 #.
-Charge taxes on shipping methods
+Charge taxes on shipping rates

    If selected, standard tax rate will be charged on shipping price.